Golf swing: Complex motion

 The goal of the golf swing is to direct kinetic energy into the club head so when it comes into contact with the ball, the energy will transfer to the ball, sending it into flight.
-Before a swing is taken the golfer first adopts their stance.
+Before a swing is taken golfers first adopt their stance.
 This is usually a partial crouch because it allows for a more effective range of movement whilst also preloading the muscles.
 The stance is critical in making sure that the golfer has a low center of gravity in order that they may remain balanced throughout the swing path.
 The swing starts with the arms moving back in a straight line.
 When the club head reaches the level of the hip, two things happen: there is a stern wrist cock that acts as a hinge along with the left knee (for a right-handed swing), building up its torque by moving into the same line as the belly button before the start of the upswing.
 As the swing continues to the top of the backswing (again for right-handed golf swing), the golfer's left arm should be perfectly straight and his right arm should be hinged at the elbow.

 The downswing begins with the hips and the lower body rather than the arms and upper body, with emphasis on the wrist cock.
 As the golfer's hips shift towards the target and begin rotate, the right elbow will drop straight down, hugging the right side of the golfer's torso.
 As the right elbow drops, the wrists begin to snap through from the wrist cock in the backswing.
 A solid extension of the arms and good transfer of body should put the golfer leaning up on his right toe, balanced, with the golf club resting on the back of the golfers neck.
 Importantly, all of the movements occur with precise timing, while the head remains completely still with eyes focused on the ball throughout the entire swing.

 Musculature

-A golf stroke uses muscles on core (especially erector spinae muscles and latissimus dorsi muscle when turning), hamstring, shoulder and wrist.
-Stronger muscles on wrist can prevent wrists from being twisted at swings, while stronger shoulders increase the turning force.
-Weak wrists can also deliver the impacts to elbows and even neck and lead to injury of them.
+A golf stroke uses muscles in the core (especially erector spinae muscles and latissimus dorsi muscle when turning), hamstrings, shoulders and wrists.
+Stronger muscles in the wrists can prevent the wrists from being twisted throughout the swing, while stronger shoulders increase the turning force.
+Weak wrists can also deliver the impact to elbows and even the neck and lead to injury of both.
 (When a muscle contracts, it pulls equally from both ends and, in order to have movement at only one end of the muscle, other muscles must come into play to stabilize the bone to which the other end of the muscle is attached.)
-Golf is a unilateral exercise that can break body balances, requiring exercises to keep the balance in muscles.
-A recommended exercise is free weight, an exercise not reliant on machines to stimulate and balance the fine muscles.
+Golf is a unilateral exercise that can break body balances, requiring exercise to keep the balance in muscles.
+One recommended exercise is free weight training, which is not reliant on machines to stimulate and balance the fine muscles.